pollyhall40/GSA-Acquisition-FAR-Buying-Guides/PARTICIPATING.md

    - The team may choose to adopt or reject the change.
    - If you decide to change your mind, just return to your "Pull Requests" page and close the request.

-By forking the repository or submitting issues, you help improve the project for everyone.
+By forking the repository or submitting issues, you help improve the content for everyone.
 Thank you for contributing!